 People buy from those they know, like and trust.
 By establishing a relationship and offering demonstrations to exhibit the value of your offering rather than diving into a sale you will begin to build trust.
 Ultimately, this will encourage lead generation.

 Competitors – you can’t live with them and you can’t live without them.
 If a prospect isn’t with you it’s because they are with your competitor.
 This is your cue to demonstrate your USP and benefits.
 It is important, however, not to call out your competitors during this conversation as this makes your business seem negative and petty.
 Keep the conversation positive and your prospects are more likely to agree to an appointment.
+Linkedin can be a vital tool to remain on top of this side of things.
+Communication is key.

 Your prospects are very busy people.
 This means they often don’t wish to be interrupted, leading many to develop an “if it’s not broken, don’t fix it” attitude.
 This is an opportunity.
 Now is your time, ask questions – why don’t you need it? etc. With this information, you will be able to grab your opening and deliver an effective elevator pitch.
 You can use your skills and experience to change their mind, resulting in lead generation.